believion/lingoClone/README.md

-# LingoClone
+# Lingo Expert

-Welcome to **LingoClone**, a language learning application inspired by Duolingo.
+Welcome to **Lingo Expert**, a language learning application inspired by Duolingo.
 This app aims to provide a seamless and engaging experience for language learners, featuring safe authentication, a modern design, efficient performance, an admin dashboard, and a leaderboard.

 ## Features